-services to compensate.
+Men may seek new work to mitigate for the loss of income and status or look to welfare services to compensate.
 But there are plausible limits to this.
-Skills appropriate for their prior industry may not be easily transferable to growing local industries, such as health-care, and access to job transition support is often limited (Kim and Pelc 2021).
-Men may moreover hesitate to acquire the skills necessary to work in industries where jobs are available.
+Skills appropriate for their prior industry may not be easily transferable to growing local industries, such as healthcare (Winant 2021), and access to job transition support is often limited in the U.S. (Kim and Pelc 2021).
+Men may moreover hesitate to acquire the skills necessary to work in such industries.
 For status-concerned men, growing industries lack appeal to the extent they are seen as feminine, emblematic of men's persistent "devaluation of traditionally female [jobs]" (England 2010, 150).
 The presence of women in a profession diminishes its prestige in the eyes of some men (Goldin 2014).
 While shifts in economic activity from men to women may increase divorce rates, limiting men's ability to lean on wives for economic support (Iversen and Rosenbluth 2010), we expect that men's distaste for employment in subjectively "feminine" industries - and dissatisfaction with the transformed labor market - will persist.

 Welfare stigmas likewise limit the capacity of government assistance to compensate for decline in male-dominated industries (Gilens 1999; Shayo 2009).
-Men in working-class communities often derive psychosocial value from hard, manual work and are drawn to the notion of self-sufficiency (Terkel 1974; Lamont 2000; Goldstein, Ballard-Rosa, and Rudra 2021; Hussam et al. 2022).
+Men in working-class communities often take pride in and derive psychosocial value from hard, manual work and are drawn to the notion of self-sufficiency (Terkel 1974; Lamont 2000; Goldstein, Ballard-Rosa, and Rudra 2021; Hussam et al. 2022).
 While public assistance softens families' loss of income, it is unlikely to remedy men's perceived status loss and may even exacerbate it to the extent that men are averse to taking welfare.

-We argue that these shifting gender roles affect men's political preferences and voting behavior.
+We argue that this labor market shift will affect men's political preferences and voting behavior.
 As economic means of reclaiming subjective social status are often unavailable or unappealing, men may seek to restore the status quo ante via political mobilization.
-In the wake of losing breadwinning responsibilities, men may be drawn to "nostalgic" political candidates - historically situated on the right (van Kersbergen 1995; Wolbrecht 2000) - who pledge to protect traditional domestic structures, where men support their families via work outside the home, and revive male-dominated industries.
-Defense of this "male-breadwinner family model" against liberalizing forces characterized right-wing politics in Europe and North America throughout much of the twentieth century (Giuliani 2022, 678) and remains central to right-wing populist discourse today (Inglehart and Norris 2016; Anduiza and Rico 2024).
+In the wake of losing breadwinning responsibilities, men may be drawn to "nostalgic" political candidates - historically situated on the right (McClosky and Chong 1985; van Kersbergen 1995; Wolbrecht 2000) - who pledge to protect traditional domestic structures, where men support their families via work outside the home, and revive male-dominated industries.
+Defense of this "male-breadwinner family model" characterized right-wing politics in Europe and North America throughout much of the twentieth century (Giuliani 2022, 678) and remains central to right-wing populist discourse today (Inglehart and Norris 2016).